open-mmlab/mmtracking/docs/en/dataset.md

 There are only 1 JSON files in `data/otb100/annotations`:

 `otb100.json`:  JSON file containing the annotations information of the OTB100 dataset.

+There are only 1 TEXT files in `data/otb100/annotations`:

+`otb100_infos.txt`:  TEXT file containing the information of the OTB100 dataset.

 #### The folder of frames and annotations in GOT10k